lyndon025/playtested/src/content/article/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-17-channel-your-inner-detective-or-get-frustrated-trying-review-casecracker
+title: Channel your inner detective, or get frustrated trying | Review - CaseCracker
+game: CaseCracker
 description: CaseCracker is an investigative crime-deduction game where players are put in a highly immersive experience of solving crimes via an experimental test system.
 It is currently available for PC and mobile devices.
 featured: false
-pubDate: 2023-04-17
-tags:
-- adventure
-- casecracker
-- casual
-- mobile
-- pc
-- taptap
-- wii
-thumb: /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-0.avif
-title: Channel your inner detective, or get frustrated trying | Review - CaseCracker
-game: CaseCracker
 gallery:
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-0.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-1.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-2.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-3.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-4.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-5.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-6.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-7.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-8.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-9.avif
   - /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-10.avif
+pubDate: 2023-04-17
+tags:
+  - adventure
+  - casecracker
+  - casual
+  - mobile
+  - pc
+  - taptap
+  - wii
+thumb: /images/reviews/legacy/2023-04-17-channel-your-inner-detective-or-get-frustrated-trying--review---casecracker-0.avif
 ---

 CaseCracker is an investigative crime-deduction game where players are put in a highly immersive experience of solving crimes via an experimental test system.
 It is currently available for PC and mobile devices.

 CaseCracker’s test system functions similarly to an operating system where you are free to read about the details of the crime, follow any leads or clues, search databases, and perform actions such as DNA tests and warranted searches to eventually uncover the perpetrator.